stealthness/flask-example/README.md

 ## Codio notes
 This project was created to help student on AES course.
 Some small change that might be necessary.
-In `main_app.py` need to import `DataManager` by reove `flaskr.` from module address.
+In `main_app.py` need to import `DataManager` by remove `flaskr.` from module address.
 This is becuase the root of the PyCharm project is one level above the root of a codio VM box.

 ## Part 1